developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 Zebra may at some point decline to sign new versions of EMM agents that were previously signed for use on older devices.

-Tier 1 EMMs should migrate from a Signed agent to an alternate Privilege Escalation Method based on the versions of Android they wish to support.
+Tier-1 EMMs should migrate from a Signed agent to an alternate Privilege Escalation Method based on the versions of Android they wish to support.

 To migrate a Signed EMM agent to a single EMM agent that could be used to manage all Zebra Android devices running Kit Kat through Oreo, the method Unsigned DA EMM agent Augmented by MX, described below, would likely be preferable in most cases.

 Once such an agent was available, the EMM Vendor would be well positioned to support current and past Zebra Android devices and to begin migration to the new standards-based approach that will be required to manage future Zebra Android devices.

-### Tier 2 agents
+### Tier-2 agents

-Tier 2 EMM Vendors that already support complete solutions for managing Zebra Android devices have already developed a DA EMM agent and augmented it using MX to provide the additional privileged functionality.
+Tier-2 EMM Vendors that already support complete solutions for managing Zebra Android devices have already developed a DA EMM agent and augmented it using MX to provide the additional privileged functionality.
 Such EMM Vendors will be well positioned to support current and past Zebra Android devices and to begin migration to the new standards-based approach that will be required to manage future Zebra Android devices.

-if a Tier 2 EMM Vendor already supports a complete solution for managing Zebra Android devices based on a non-DPC EMM agent that is augmented using MX to provide the additional privileged functionality, they can continue to use that approach to support management of all Zebra Android devices through Oreo.
+if a Tier-2 EMM Vendor already supports a complete solution for managing Zebra Android devices based on a non-DPC EMM agent that is augmented using MX to provide the additional privileged functionality, they can continue to use that approach to support management of all Zebra Android devices through Oreo.

 Since such an approach will no longer work from Android P onwards, migration to the new standards-based approach will be required to continue to manage future Zebra Android devices.